TiesBos/EquiTrends/README.md

 ### The `maxEquivTest` function

-`maxEquivTest` implements the equivalence testing procedure surrounding the maximum absolute placebo coefficient.
-The function tests the null hypothesis that the maximum absolute placebo coefficient is larger than or equal to a user-specified equivalence threshold, $\delta$, indicating what negligible is to the user.
+The `maxEquivTest` function tests the null hypothesis that the maximum placebo coefficient is larger than or equal to a user-specified equivalence threshold $\delta$.
 That is, if

 $$\lVert\beta\rVert_\infty = \max_{l=1,...T} |\beta_l|,$$